SEED-platform/seed-website/docs/faq/features/geocoding.md

 * During the file import process, after you've mapped columns, SEED will automatically attempt geocoding on records.

-* On either the properties page or the tax lots page, you can select records and "Geocode Selected".
+* On either the properties page or the tax lots page, you can select records and use the "Geocode Selected" button under the Actions menu.

-Note: Valid UBID (properties) or ULID (tax lots) values provide a latitude and longitude, and these can be used to provide latitude and longitude values.
+Note: Valid UBID (properties) or ULID (tax lots) values can be parsed to provide a latitude and longitude value.
 On import, UBID/ULID is used instead of MapQuest if available.
-On the inventory pages, there's a separate button to Decode UBID/ULID for Selected.
+On the inventory pages, there's a separate Action menu button to "Decode UBID/ULID for Selected".

 ## I just geocoded my data using SEED.
 How do I review and verify the results?

-There are multiple ways to do this.
+There are multiple ways of verifying geocoding results.
 The most obvious way is to verify that latitude and longitude fields are populated.
 Additionally, SEED provides a field called "Geocoding Confidence".
 This field can provide evidence of how the geocoding went for that record - a value starting with "Low..." indicates that geocoding failed for a record because the address values didn't yield reliable results.
 Finally, SEED provides an inventory map page that allows you to view where the points are located on a map.